 But National Assembly Leader of Majority Amos Kimunya has since withdrawn the Bill from being read in the House to pave way for further consultations.
 But why did the Bill cause an uproar?

-Otila argues that the majority of honey producers are small-scale farmers with few (some as few as one) hives.
+Otila argues that majority of honey producers are small-scale farmers with few (some as few as one) hive.
 The Bill, she suspects, was designed to edge out such players in the industry.

 James Njuguna, a beekeeper and a conservationist, believes the Bill was aimed at kicking out small players “to allow a big player to take over the industry.”